Outreach

 Research Experience for High school students (REH)

-Students setting up a laser experimentIn the summer of 2020, in the midst of full-blown panini lockdown, the Gourdain lab took a leap into the world of building meaningful, long-term connections with the local Rochester community through a program we named the REH: Research Experience for High school students.
+Students setting up a laser experimentIn the summer of 2020, in the midst of full-blown pandemic lockdown, the Gourdain lab took a leap into the world of building meaningful, long-term connections with the local Rochester community through a program we named the REH: Research Experience for High school students.
 This is a nod to the NSF-funded "Research Experiences for Undergrads (REU)" that are popular and well-respected across disciplines and institutions.
 REUs are paid, immersive research experiences that last an entire summer in which a student takes on a significant research project, and is often a direct stepping-stone to getting into a graduate research program.
 We decided to design our outreach program with this model in mind, but we scaled the length down to a month and set the goal of providing positive exposure to physics research for students.
 The students would also learn some great research skills that could be applied if they decided to continue research in college.

 For the first summer, due to the lockdown we operated completely virtual, meeting with the students once or twice a day on Zoom.
 These meeting times were used to teach the students about our lab's research, show research talks from professors, teach them basic python coding, and work on mini data analysis projects.
 We had nine students total, assigned in groups of three to one of the graduate student mentors in my lab (myself, James Young, and Imani West-Abdallah).
 At the end of the "internship," each of the groups presented their findings to each other and the members of the Gourdain lab.
 We kept in touch with these students after the month-long internship, checking in and offering support in applying to college.